skrappe/AMAC/Backend/README.md

 The dashboard is located in `Backend/static/index.html` and requires no additional setup.

 ## ESP32 Integration
 Each ESP32 microcontroller:

 - Connects to Wi-Fi and sends POST requests to the backend
-- Reads distance data using an HC-SR04 ultrasonic sensor
+- Reads data using an HC-SR04 ultrasonic sensor
 - Controls red/green LEDs to provide local status feedback
 - Operates independently, requiring no central coordination
 - ESP32 firmware is developed using PlotformIO